tlhumphrey2/EasyFastHPCCoAWS/README.md

 2015/07/06 Fixed bug in setupCfgFileVariables.pl so path to HPCC Platform is correct when platform is 5.2 and above.<br />
 2015/07/07 Changed scripts to use private IPs instead of public.<br />
 2015/07/08 In install_hpcc.sh, fixed yum installs of blas libraries.<br />
 2015/08/03 Added code to copy, in parallel, files to/from s3 buckets from/to slave thor nodes.
 Plus, made changes to speed up deployment process<br />

+# Brief Instructions for Using Copy from/to S3 Buckets Scripts.

+There are two script that should be ran on the master instance:
+1. cp2S3FromMasterAndAllSlaves.pl <bucket to copy to> ---- Use this script to copy files from master and all slave instances (the work in done in parallel) to an S3 bucket.
+Do this just before shutting down the HPCC System.
+This script takes one command line argument -- the name of the S3 bucket to copy to, e.g. s3://hpcc-example-back.
+2. cpFromS3ToMasterAndAllSlaves.pl <bucket to copy from> ---- Use this script to copy files from an S3 bucket to the master and all slave instances (the work in done in parallel).
+Do this just after the HPCC System is completed deployed.
+This script takes one command line argument -- the name of the S3 bucket to copy from, e.g. s3://hpcc-example-back.

 The following is a conversion to markdown of the EasyFastHPCCOnAWS.pdf that is in this repository.

 # Easy Setup of Fast HPCC System on AWS